 The Land Use Element is the culmination of the previous chapters set forth in the Sumter 2040 Comprehensive Plan.
-The foundations set in the population, housing, economic development, green infrastructure, historic resources, and transportation elements are implemented in a physical development sense by the Future Land Use Map.
-The Land Use Element memorializes Sumter's policy approach to the type of development that should be encouraged, where that development should be located, and of equal importance, how that development should look from a design perspective.
+That vision of population, housing, economic development, green infrastructure, historic resources, and transportation is implemented in a physical development sense, by the Future Land Use Map.
+The Land Use Element memorializes Sumter's policy approach to what type of development should be encouraged, where that development should be located, and of equal importance, how that development should look from a design perspective.